ahmadad0111/IAD/README.md

 - **Cramped Room Evaluation**

-This figure shows how the AI agent selects skills when partnering with different partners exhibiting diverse play styles.
+This figure shows how the AI agent selects skills when partnering with different partners with diverse play styles.
 Each **row corresponds to a specific partner**, and the **color indicates which skill** the AI agent is using at each timestep throughout the episode.
 This visualization highlights how the AI agent adapts its skill selection to match the partner’s behavior.

   ![Cramped Room](plots/cramped_room_skill_evolution.png)